AnyChart/docs.anychart.com/Dashboards/Stage-Based_Layout.md

 {sample}DB\_Stage\_01{sample}

-In case you need to place more than one chart, you can use bounds adapt the dimensions of the charts to fit them on a web page or wherever you need.
+In case you need to place more than one chart, you can use bounds to adapt the dimensions of the charts to fit them on a web page or wherever you need.

 ```
     // set stage